toralf/torutils/README.md

 1. -or- create a GitHub PR with a fix ;)

-To allow access to additional local network services (the default input policy is `DROP`), either:
+To allow inbound traffic to any other local service (the default input policy is `DROP`, then before starting the script, do:

 1. define all of them space separated, eg.: